Horosphere/THKame/README.md

 `<sfml-header-path>` should be a directory with no ending `/` and the directory should contain a `SFML` folder.

-If you are using GNU Makefiles as your generator, you can now execute `make` to produce the desired binary.

 ## Developing

 Each time a new source file is introduced, please run `update.py` to add it to